openappsec/openappsec/README.md

 * [openappsec/openappsec](https://github.com/openappsec/openappsec) the main code and logic of open-appsec.
 Developed in C++.
 * [openappsec/attachement](https://github.com/openappsec/attachment) connects between processes that provide HTTP data (e.g NGINX) and the open-appsec Agent security logic.
 Developed in C.
 * [openappsec/smartsync](https://github.com/openappsec/smartsync) in charge of correlating learning data from multiple agent instances and delivering a unified learning model for each asset.
 Developed in Golang.
-* [openappsec/smartsync-shared-files](https://github.com/openappsec/smartsync-shared-files) interface to physical storage used by smartsync service for storing learning data
+* [openappsec/smartsync-shared-files](https://github.com/openappsec/smartsync-shared-files) interface to physical storage used by smartsync service for storing learning data.
+Developed in Golang.

-## open-appsec NGINX attachment compilation instructions
+# Compilation instructions

-### Installing external dependencies
+## Installing external dependencies

 Before compiling the services, you'll need to ensure the latest development versions of the following libraries:
 * Boost